konflux-ci/release-service-catalog/pipelines/rhtap-service-push/README.md

 | taskGitUrl | The url to the git repo where the release-service-catalog tasks to be used are stored | Yes | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision | The revision in the taskGitUrl repo to be used | No | - |

+### Changes in 3.12.0
+- Add `requireInternalServices` parameter to the 'verify-access-to-resources' task.

 ### Changes in 3.11.2
 - Increase `enterpriseContractTimeout` parameter default value.